YasinAflatoon/Java/notes/Variables.md

 So now we know different data types, it's time to declare them in our programs.
 To define a variable we need to:

-1. S[pecify the data type.
+1. Specify the data type.
 2. Give our variable an appropriate name.
 3. Put a semicolon at end of the line.